chromium/chromium/docs/pgo.md

   * `vpython tools/perf/run_benchmark speedometer2 --assert-gpu-compositing --browser=exact --browser-executable=out/path/to/chrome`
   * This will produce `*.profraw` files in the current working directory

+  If this fails with `ServiceException: 401 Anonymous caller does not have storage.objects.get access to the Google Cloud Storage object.`, then run `download_from_google_storage --config` (with your @google address; enter 0 as project-id).

 * Merge the profiling data

   * Get the `llvm-profdata` tool by adding `"checkout_clang_coverage_tools": True,` to `custom_vars` in the gclient config and running `gclient runhooks`.